 The external SRAM is used to support freeze-mode.
 Whenever data is output to a monitor, a copy is written to SRAM, but if the monitor is frozen, then going forwards that SRAM copy is output instead of from BRAM.
 As the external SRAM is 512K x 8bit, only the top 2 bits of blue will be saved and used in freeze-mode.

-Jumpers exist so that signals generated by the Cmod are routed to the capture card, and back over the centronics cable.
-If more than one framestore card is connected to the same capture card, only one of them will have these jumpers populated.
+Jumpers exist so that signals generated by the Cmod are routed to the capture side of the board, and back over the centronics cable.
+If an additional board(s) is attached (with only the digital side populated), this will not have these jumpers populated.

 For debugging only, I accept the videowall protocol bytes over the virtual serial port (115200 baud, no parity), which traverses the USB connection, but this implies power will be coming from the USB, and so power should not be applied from anywhere else.
-In practice this means no capture card attached.
 A good degree of testing was possible using :-

 $ stty -F /dev/ttyUSB2 115200 raw $ memu -s -v -prn-file /dev/ttyUSB2 VW.COM